Nazim Azman: Euroformula Open Championship

 In 2021 Azman moved into the Euroformula Open Championship, partnering former British F3 rival Louis Foster and Filip Kaminiarz at CryptoTower Racing.
 He started his season in positive fashion, scoring his first podium in the series with a second-placed finish in the second race at the Algarve International Circuit.
 At the third round at Spa-Francorchamps Azman would have his best weekend of the season, finishing on the rostrum in all three races of the event, and the Malaysian followed that up by scoring another pair of podiums in the following round.
 Two rounds later at the Hungaroring, Azman would claim his only win and last podium of the series.
 He continued to take good points and eventually ended fourth in the standings.

 FIA Formula 3 Championship

 Azman partook in the post-season test of the FIA Formula 3 Championship in Valencia, driving for Swiss outfit Jenzer Motorsport and Charouz Racing System.
 Just before the pre-season test in Bahrain, Azman announced that he would join Hitech Grand Prix for the 2022 campaign, partnering with Red Bull Junior Team member Isack Hadjar and 2020 British Formula 3 champion Kaylen Frederick.
 In doing so, Azman became the first Malaysian driver to participate in the FIA Formula 3 Championship.
 Azman would be outpaced by Hadjar and Frederick throughout the season, and even had tough moments such as being in a collision with Rafael Villagómez in Silverstone.
 Azman ended the season with 0 points in 32nd, having had a best finish of 16th thrice.

+Endurance racing career

+2023 season

+Azman left Formula 3 at the end of 2022 and moved to endurance racing for 2023.
+He first partook in the Sepang 12 Hours in March, in which he placed third overall alongside Reid Harker and Adrian D'Silva.
+He also competed in the 2023 Porsche Carrera Asia with Sime Darby Racing Team.
+Azman finished sixth in the standings, having amassed one podium in Sepang.

+2024 season

+In 2024, Azman continued in the Porsche Carrera Cup Asia with Sime Darby Racing Team.